dhanushkundavaram/FNP-Sales-Analysis/README.md

 ## 📝 Project Motivation

-This project was inspired by the need to build hands-on Excel-based dashboards to analyze real-world business problems, enhance my data analysis skills, and demonstrate capabilities to potential employers.
+This project was inspired by the need to build hands-on Excel-based dashboards to analyze real-world business problems, enhance my data analysis skills.

 ---